 RDC is an Alaskan business association comprised of individuals and companies from Alaska's oil and gas, mining, forest products, tourism, and fisheries industries.
 Our membership includes all of the Alaska Native Regional Corporations, local communities, organized labor, and industry support firms.
 RDC's purpose is to expand the state's economic base through the responsible development of our natural resources.

 RDC believes the Susitna hydroelectric project is truly in the public’s best interest.
 Alaska’s Railbelt accounts for two-thirds of the state’s population.
 Railbelt communities from Seward to Fairbanks are in need of a sustainable and reliable energy source to power homes and businesses.
 Susitna offers a long-term, cost-effective, and reliable power source at a constant price for decades.

 The project will also help the State meet its established goal of deriving 50 percent of its electricity from renewable and alternative sources by 2025.
 Realistically, the only way to achieve that goal is for a new large hydro project to be built in the Railbelt region.
 Of the hydro projects examined, Susitna has the best chance of being built.

-The proposed project is important to economic growth and resource development in Alaska.
-The project will bring many economic benefits, including new jobs.
-Moreover, it has the potential to expand the economy by attracting new business to the region.
+The proposed project is important to economic growth in Alaska.
+The project will bring many benefits, including new jobs and an expanded and healthier economic base.

 The Susitna project will include mitigation measures to stabilize Susitna River salmon runs, and protect moose and caribou populations.
 At a minimum, the project has the ability to help manage river flows that are favorable to fisheries.
 The Bradley Lake Hydro Project on the Kenai Peninsula is a model for fish and wildlife abundance and good public policy.

-Thank you for the opportunity to provide comments on the Susitna Hydroelectric Project.
+Thank you for the opportunity to provide comments on the Revised Study Plan for the Susitna-Watana Hydroelectric Project.

 Resource Development Council for Alaska, Inc.